 Marble Fork Trail to Marble Falls is a 6.3 mile moderately trafficked out and back trail located near Sequoia National Park, California that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until November.
+The trail offers a number of activity options and is best used from May until November.

 A great spring time hike through a deep canyon in the Foothills.
 This hike offers an abundant and diverse plant life as you switchback through shady, woodland chaparral.
 Oaks, cottonwoods, redbuds and dogwoods are skirted with a variety of flowers in the spring like brodiaea, madia, lilies and Chinese houses.
 The trail ends at "Marble Falls" cascading over polished marble.